 5. When your pan is ready to dance drop on a couple spoonfuls of batter, brown and flip (the cakes not the pan).

 6. Pat your self on the back for making grain free pepita pancakes with chia seeds.

-7. Backtrack… before you pat yourself on the back you need to make your honey blackberry drizzle by mashing your blackberries into your honey (warm the honey gently if you prefer - backrubs work for your Honey a few seconds in a microwave or a longer hot water bath works for your honey - a hot water bath works for your Honey as well…)
+7. Backtrack… before you pat yourself on the back you need to make your honey blackberry drizzle by mashing your blackberries into your honey (warm the honey gently if you prefer - a few seconds in a microwave or a longer hot water bath works well. (backrubs work better for your other Honey - a hot water bath works for your Honey as well…)

 Makes 10-12 small pancakes depending on how large your dollop.